Estimated reading time: 7 minutes

-According to the U.S. Bureau of Labor Statistics (BLS), overall employment in the construction sector is expected to grow 5% between 2019 and 2029.
+According to the U.S. Bureau of Labor Statistics (BLS), as of April 2021, overall employment in the construction sector is expected to grow 5% between 2019 and 2029.

 Are you a woman considering a career in this exciting and fast-paced industry?
 If so, we believe there’s never been a better time to join the field.

 While it has traditionally been a male-dominated niche, the pendulum is starting to balance.
 Today, there are plenty of jobs for women in construction, and the job outlook is trending upward.

 Today, we’re sharing six critical reasons why it’s wise to pursue this rewarding profession and how we can help you take the first step!

 When you picture a construction job site, you likely imagine accessories such as a hard hat, safety goggles, and heavy-duty machinery.
 In your mind, who is using all of these tools?

 Chances are, you picture a crew of men taking the reins.

 While this may be a common vision, it’s not an enduring one.